HarshdeepAthawale/portfolio/README.md

 # Harshdeep Athawale · Portfolio

-A personal portfolio website showcasing my skills, projects, and background in cybersecurity and full-stack development built with TypeScript.
+A personal portfolio website showcasing my skills, projects, and background in cybersecurity.

 ---